charlyporcher/My_Website/content/authors/admin/_index.md

 <br/>
+Welcome!

 I am a Ph.D. candidate in Economics at Princeton University.

+I will be the International Economics Postdoctoral Fellow at Dartmouth College starting in Fall 2020.

+In July 2021 I will be joining Georgetown University's McDonough School of Business as an Assistant Professor of Economics.

 My research interests include economic geography, migration economics and industrial organization.

-I will be available for interviews at the European Job Market in Rotterdam in December 2019 and at the ASSA Annual Meeting in San Diego in January 2020.

 {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}

 {{% staticref "files/jmp.pdf" %}}Download my Job Market Paper{{% /staticref %}}

-**Primary fields**: International Trade, Economic Geography <br/>
-**Secondary fields**: Industrial Organization, Urban Economics